sckott/recology/_posts/2013-08-28-govdat-vignette.md

 - transparency
 ---

-I started an R package a while back, and a few people have show interest, so I thought it was time to revist the code. govdat is an interface to various APIs for government data: currently the Sunlight Labs APIs, and the New York Times congress API.
+I started an R package a while back, and a few people have shown interest, so I thought it was time to revist the code. govdat is an interface to various APIs for government data: currently the Sunlight Labs APIs, and the New York Times congress API.
 Returned objects from functions are simple lists.
 In future versions of govdat, I may change how data is returned.
 The following are examples (which is also the package vignette) of using the Sunlight Labs API.
 I will add examples of using the New York Times Congress API once their site is up again; I'm doing this on 2013-08-28, just after the takedown of their site.

 I show just a bit of each data object returned for brevity.
 And yes, I realize this is not related at all to ecology.

+You will need an API key to use both Sunlight Labs APIs and the New York Times APIs.
+Get your API key at Sunlight Labs [here](http://sunlightfoundation.com/api/) and NYT [here](http://developer.nytimes.com/docs/congress_api).
+You can pass in your key within each function or you can put the key in your .Rprofile file on your machine (which is read from the default R working directory) and the key will be read in automatically inside the function.
+I recommend the latter option.

+Do let me know of bugs or feature requests over at the Github issues page [here](https://github.com/schamberlain/govdat/issues).

 ********************